 Best places to see puffins:

 Puffins roam all over Iceland and can be spotted even in Reykjavik.
 There are a few places where huge colonies of puffins can be seen and approached up close.
-One such location is Vestmannaeyjar, or the Westmann Islands.Located just off the southern shore of Iceland, the island is home to one-fifth of the nesting puffin population.
+One such location is Vestmannaeyjar or the Westmann Islands.Located just off the southern shore of Iceland, the island is home to one-fifth of the nesting puffin population.
 And if that’s not enough, over 30 other bird species nest there too.
-Vestmannaeyjaris truly a bird watching paradise.
+Vestmannaeyjaris truly a bird-watching paradise, join our tour and visit the island as well as, many more locations together with the puffin-watching tour.

 Whale Watching in Iceland